-MELINDA: I kind of have a thing for maps, but I tend to NOT have a thing for light novels, so???
+MJ: I kind of have a thing for maps, but I tend to NOT have a thing for light novels, so???

 SEAN: The next one I am absolutely not skipping.
 This may be the most ridiculous license we’ve ever seen.
 WATARU!!!
 The Hot-Blooded Fighting Teen & His Epic Adventures After Stopping a Truck with His Bare Hands!!
 (Truck Uketome Isekai Tensei!
 Nekketsu Butouha Koukousei Wataru!!) is a massive parody of isekai works where the hero gets hit by a truck and dies.
 Wataru does not die, though, he’s JUST THAT TOUGH.
 I am hoping this is as silly as it sounds.

 MICHELLE: I am amused by the phrase “the hot-blooded fighting teen.”

 ANNA: I hope this is as silly as you are expecting!

 ASH: I am amused by the premise, at least!